sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 ### -DiskModel
 Specified disk models to query.

-Disk number corresponds to Model properties of MSFT_Disk class (result of Get-Disk cmdlet) and MSFT_PhysicalDisk class (result of Get-PhysicalDisk cmdlet).
+Disk model corresponds to Model properties of MSFT_Disk class (result of Get-Disk cmdlet) and MSFT_PhysicalDisk class (result of Get-PhysicalDisk cmdlet).

 Actually, the cmdlet compares specified value to Model property of Win32_DiskDrive WMI class, after stripping